Champagne Deutz - Brut Classic avec étui

 Food and wine pairings

-This very "classic" champagne is the most versatile in the Deutz range: ideal as an aperitif, it can accompany fish in sauce (salmon, turbot, John Dory), poultry, and white meats in particular...
+This very "classic" champagne is the most versatile in the Deutz range: an ideal aperitif, it pairs well with fish in sauce (salmon, turbot, John Dory), poultry, and white meats, among other dishes...

 Bettane & Desseauve